vorce/interior/README.md

 ## Comparison to boundary

-Interior was born after using boundary and really liking what it can do but seeing some issues when introducing it into big, existing code bases.

-- Interior uses a block list approach; a developer needs to tell interior what is not allowed.
+- Interior uses a block list approach; a developer needs to tell interior what is NOT allowed.
 Boundary needs to be told what to allow.
 This should make interior easier to integrate into an existing large code base as it allows everything by default.
-- Interior violations can be configured to either cause a compilation error, a warning or just log
-- Interior uses a lof of the same internal ideas/implementation
-- Interior can do way less than boundary, e.g restrict access to external dependencies
+- Interior can do way less than boundary, e.g restrict access to external dependencies etc.
+- Interior's implementation is currently a stripped down, a bit hacky copy of boundary as PoC

+## TODO

+* [ ] Be able to configure if Interior violations should be compiler warnings or just logged

 ## Usage